-&lt;sup>334 Compare GDPR Art.
-15 (right of access), and GDPR Art.
-16 (right to rectification), with § 203(a) of the ADPPA (access to, and correction, deletion, and portability of, requires organizations to appoint a Data Protection Officer; and the ADPPA would require covered entities or service providers with 15 or more employees to have both "1 or more qualified employees as privacy officers; and . . .
-1 or more qualified employees (in addition to any employee designated under subparagraph (A)) as data security officers."335
+and rectification.
+The GDPR requires organizations to appoint a Data Protection Officer; and the ADPPA would require covered entities or service providers with 15 or more employees to have both "1 or more qualified employees as privacy officers; and ...
+1 or more qualified employees (in addition to any employee designated under subparagraph (A)) as data security officers."

-Of course, the ADPPR does not simply recapitulate the provisions of the GDPR-there are differences as well as similarities.
-Effects might vary not just according to regulatory provisions, but also according to their implementation, and the environment (or jurisdiction) in which they apply.
+Of course, the ADPPR does not simply recapitulate the provisions of the GDPR - there are differences as well as similarities; and effects might vary not just according to regulatory provisions, but their implementation, and the environment (or jurisdiction) in which they apply.
 Still, the similarities seem significant: very wide-ranging data regulations conferring substantial rights or entitlements on consumers or "data subjects," with stringent limitations on data use, transfer, and retention, and costly compliance mandates, such as the designation or appointment of privacy or data protection officers by firms handling personal data.
-Despite the broad sweep of the ADPPA and the GDPR, neither the U.S. bill nor the E.U. regulation seem to have been drafted with any significant awareness of-much less accounting for-the complex tradeoffs that may be implicated by privacy regulations.
+Despite the broad sweep of the ADPPA and the GDPR, neither the U.S. bill nor the E.U. regulation seems to have been drafted with any significant awareness of - much less accounting for - the complex tradeoffs that may be implicated by privacy regulations.
 And neither seems to have been predicated on a thoroughgoing cost-benefit analysis.